eyereasoner/eyelite/README.md

 Built-ins are recognized by expanded IRIs and evaluated during goal proving (backward phase).

 This is a **condensed** overview of what’s currently implemented.
-For the exact behavior and corner cases, see the `eval_builtin` function in `eyeling.py`.

 ### `math:` namespace

-Arithmetic on numeric literals (mostly list forms):
+Arithmetic on numeric literals:

 * `math:sum`
 * `math:product`